ucl-mig/iqt/README.md

 ### Application

-Pretrained random forest models for super-resolution that were trained following the paper (see [Ciation](#citation)) are included along with this software.
+Pretrained random forest models for super-resolution that were trained following the paper (see [Citation](#citation)) are included along with this software.
 These can be used to super-resolve your DTI data.

 command | description